Gancedo-PetCo/image-service/README.md

 Method: GET
 Endpoint: /itemImages/:itemId/mainImage
 SPECIAL: For this endpoint, the :itemId can actually be an "array" of itemIds.
 This array is in the format array###,###,### where each ### is a valid itemId
-Response: An array of slightly modified mainImage objects.
-Each object has the additional field: itemId: String representing the item's integer ID number
+Response: An array of mainImage objects.
+One for each itemId in the "array" except in the case of duplicate itemIds OR itemIds that do not exist in the database.

 Note1: The returned array is not gauranteed to have the mainImage objects in the same order that the itemIds appear in the input "array"

 -----Special-----